 Almost everyone who likes “Chinese” food loves sweet and sour and this article will introduce you to two different versions of “Sweet and Sour Pork with Pineapple”.

-Chinese Turnip Cake is one of the most popular dishes in dim sum and is a must-have Chinese New Year dish.
+Chinese Turnip Cake is one of the most popular dishes in dim sum and is a must-have Lunar New Year dish.

 This article contains a step by step gallery to guide you through how to make beautiful and delicious prawn and scallop shumai.